GlobalBooga/EnginesLab3/README.md

 - Trigger events.
 Items notify observers when a trigger event fires.
 In this case, when the player moves over an item.

 **Why is this pattern a good choice for spawning these objects?**
-- We never know when a trigger event will happen.
+- We never know when a trigger event will happen and we don't care about the items themselves (we don't want to keep a cached reference to each item).